ECCC-MSC/open-data/docs/msc-data/citypage-weather/readme_citypageweather-datamart_en.md

   where:

-    * __PROV__ : Two letter provincial or territorial code indicating the area covered by the forecasts (see the list aboce)
+    * __PROV__ : Two letter provincial or territorial code indicating the area covered by the forecasts (see the list above)

   Note: the `HEF` directory contains high elevation forecasts for seasonal forecast bulletins published only for British Columbia.